plone/volto/docs/source/contributing/developing-core.md

 ```

-## Development prerequisites
+## Development pre-requisites

-To set up a Volto core development environment, your system must satisfy the following prerequisites.
+To set up a Volto core development environment, your system must satisfy the following pre-requisites.

 ```{include} ./install-operating-system.md
 ```